tmforum/DataModelDocumentation/docs/Customer/BalanceAction.md

 A JSON Schema corresponding to this data model can be found [here](https://github.com/tmforum-rand/schemas/blob/candidates/Customer/BalanceAction.schema.json).

-No Data Model yet

-## Schema Relationships

-### This schema is referenced in the following schemas:
+The Data model is defined as shown below:
+- `requestedDate` : Date when the deduction request was received in the server
+  - Optional
+- `confirmationDate` : Date when the deduction was confirmed in the server
+  - Optional
+- `validFor` : Unique identifier for the balancereserve entity

--
+  - Optional

-### This schema references the following schemas directly:

-This schema does not reference any other Schemas

-### This schema references directly or indirectly by the following schemas:
+- `status` : Status of the operation

--
+  - Optional

-## Examples

-Examples coming soon

 ## TMForum APIs that use this schema

-Taking into consideration the snapshot of 04/02/2020 03:41:06 UTC the list of [TMForum Open APIs](https://www.tmforum.org/open-apis/) that uses this schemas is:
+Taking into consideration the snapshot of 04/02/2020 04:22:51 UTC the list of [TMForum Open APIs](https://www.tmforum.org/open-apis/) that uses this schemas is:

 Coming soon